The-Singularity-Research/QISKit-Surface-Codes/README.md

 However, our construction is even more general than this and allows arbitrary graphs on surfaces of arbitrary genus.
-In particular, any code specified by a bipartite graph cellularly embedded in a compact Riemann surface can be constructed using this package.
+In particular, any code specified by a graph cellularly embedded in a compact Riemann surface can be constructed using this package.
 The topological interpretation can be summed up in the following table (pg.
 68):